 What is the purpose of ethics training?

 What does it mean to have an ethical workplace?
-An ethical workplace has well-established codes of professional and personal conduct that not only stay in compliance with all regulations and laws that govern your business, but also moral codes of conduct that include honesty, diversity, compassion, and good citizenship.
+An ethical workplace has well-established codes of professional and personal conduct that not only comply with all regulations and laws that govern your business, but also moral codes of conduct that include honesty, diversity, compassion, and good citizenship.
 Both of these aspects provide two main functions for your business.

 Protects your company’s bottom line

-This same behavior can cost the company in terms of lower stock prices, fewer customers, and inability to do business with those who don’t trust you.
+This same behavior can cost the company in terms of lower stock prices, fewer customers, and a damaged reputation in your industry and with vendors.

 Makes your company a great place to work